buildinamsterdam/lint/README.md

 ### @buildinams/lint/react-typescript

-This extends base React config with support for TypeScript.
-We also add additional linting rules [@typescript-eslint/recommended](https://typescript-eslint.io/linting/configs/#recommended).
+This extends our base React config with support for TypeScript.
+We also extend additional linting rules from [@typescript-eslint/recommended](https://typescript-eslint.io/linting/configs/#recommended).

 To use, create a `.eslintrc.json` and extend the config: